 - Mental health services - coming soon

-THS and BTEC students can enroll in the Royal Health Center to receive convenient, on-site medical care during the school day.
+THS and Bollman students can enroll in the Royal Health Center to receive convenient, on-site medical care during the school day.

-- The health center is open during school hours for THS and BTEC students only.
+- The health center is open during school hours for THS and Bollman students only.